Economics serving society

 How will professionals benefit from this program:

-It presents them with the important evolution of economic research on climate change and environmental policies, makes important points that should be useful for people working with policy (about the efficiency of some specific instruments), and reviews the up-to-date techniques that are now used to do research on this topic (to allow professionals to read and discriminate between good research and less interesting analysis).
+It presents them with the current state of the art in economic research on climate change and environmental policies, makes important points that should be useful for professionals working with policy (about the efficiency of some specific instruments), and reviews the up-to-date techniques that are now used to do research on this topic (to allow professionals to read and discriminate between good research and less interesting analysis).

 • Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.